h-cel/hamster/README.md

 - The `expid` has to be used consistently for the settings between steps 1-2-3.
 Otherwise, source-sink relationships may be bias-corrected with other criteria (DANGER!).
 There is no proper check for this – the user has to make sure they are using everything correctly.
 Various regions or attribution methods can be run using separate directories.
 - There are quite a few flags for 02_attribution (e.g., refering to settings concerning the random attribution) and 03_biascorrection (e.g., refering to the applied time scale and the aggregation of the output) available.
 Please use the help option for details for now.
 - If `--writestats True` is set for `--steps 2`, then the attribution statistics are written to a file `*_stats.csv` (absolute fraction of attributed precipitation, etc.).
 If `--writestats True` is set for `--steps 3`, then the validation statistics are written to a file `*_stats.csv` (bias in the sink region, the probability of detection etc.).
-- There are quite a few flags for 02_attribution (e.g., refering to settings concerning the random attribution) and 03_biascorrection (e.g., refering to the applied time scale and the aggregation of the output) available.
-Please use the help option for details for now.

 #### A very basic example.
 1. Create a (global) netcdf file with a mask (value=1) for a specific region of interest, e.g., the Bahamas.